-\end{itemize} \end{proposition} The proof is given in the supplementary material.
-Note that the assumption we made that the log likelihood $g(x)$ has no constant additive terms in the second derivatives and if it has then this is absorbed to $\Sigma_0$, guarantees that the preconditioning $A_x$ from \eqref{eq:estimator_GIMALA_tractable} is Gaussian optimal (see Definition \ref{def:preconditioning}).
-This means that for conjugate latent Gaussian models, such as Gaussian process regression with log-likehood $g(x) = - \frac{1}{2 \sigma^2} ||y - x||^2 + const$, the proposal from \eqref{eq:GP_prop} is reversible to the target and in fact for $\gamma=1$ gives i.i.d.\ sampling.
+\end{itemize} \end{proposition} The proof is given in the appendix.
+Note that the assumption we made that the log-likelihood $g(x)$ has no constant additive terms in the second derivatives and if it has then this is absorbed into $\Sigma_0$, guarantees that the preconditioning $A_x$ in \eqref{eq:preconditioning_latentGaussian} is Gaussian optimal (see Definition \ref{def:preconditioning}).
+This means that for conjugate latent Gaussian models, such as Gaussian process regression with log-likelihood $g(x) = - \frac{1}{2 \sigma^2} ||y - x||^2 + const$, the proposal from \eqref{eq:GP_prop} is reversible to the target and in fact for $\gamma=1$ gives i.i.d.\ sampling.
 In such case we can also obtain zero variance estimation by using exact solutions to Poisson equations.

 The ergodic estimators for the above GI-MALA sampler follow the general form in \eqref{eq:modified_estimatorMH_stoch2}.
 For instance, if $F(x)=x$ the estimator is \eqref{eq:estimator_gi_mala_x}.